Mastering ecommerce SEO Best Practices for Online Stores

 Keyword Research & Strategy

-Identify high-intent keywords your target audience uses to find products like yours.
-This forms the foundation of all your SEO efforts.
+Identify high-intent keywords relevant to your products and target audience.
+This forms the foundation for all your SEO efforts, ensuring you attract the right visitors.

 2